Ragnarok (TV series)

-Ragnarok is a Norwegian fantasy drama streaming television series reimagining of Norse mythology from Netflix.
+Ragnarok is a Norwegian fantasy drama television series reimagining of Norse mythology from Netflix.
 It takes place in the present-day fictional Norwegian town of Edda in Hordaland, which is plagued by climate change and industrial pollution caused by factories owned by the local Jutul family.
-The Jutuls are actually four Jötunn (supernatural beings) posing as a family.
+The Jutuls are actually four jötnar (supernatural beings, inexactly translated as "giants" in the English language overdub and closed captions) posing as a family.
 They are challenged by Magne, a teenage boy who is surprised to learn that he is the reincarnation of Thor, the Norse god of thunder.
 He begins to fight against those who are destroying the town after his friend dies under mysterious circumstances.
 In the second season, he is joined by more people who embody other Norse gods.

 The series premiered in January 2020, with a second season released in May 2021.
 It is Netflix's third Norwegian-language TV series, following Home for Christmas and Lilyhammer.
 The series is produced by the Danish production company SAM Productions.

-In November 2021, Herman Tømmeraas, who plays Fjor, confirmed that the series will return for a third season, which will wrap up the story.
+In November 2021, Herman Tømmeraas, who plays Fjor, confirmed that the series was returning for a third and final season.
+The third season was released on 24 August 2023.